anseki/readline-sync/README.md

 ### Platforms

-The stdin interfaces are different by platforms.
-If the platform doesn't support interactively reading from stdin, an error is thrown.
+The TTY interfaces are different by platforms.
+If the platform doesn't support interactively reading from TTY, an error is thrown.

 ```js
 try {